selfcommunity/developers-doc/docs/apireference/v2/event/remove_not_going_to_event.md

 title: Remove Not Going To Event
 ---

-This endpoint allows users to remove the choice 'not_going' from the event identified by \{id}.
+This endpoint allows users to remove the choice 'not_going' from the event identified by `{id}`.

 :::info

-This operation requires authentication.
+This operation requires authentication and that the user will be not going to the event.

 :::